 Myths about Meditation

 Meditation is a form of relaxation for the mind.
 And when your mind is relaxed, your body naturally follows.
 There isn’t anything better for the body than a relaxed mind.
-In fact, it’s necessary pre-requisite to healing your body from any pain or ailment, or just creating wellbeing.
+In fact, it’s a necessary prerequisite to healing your body from any pain or ailment or for simply creating wellbeing.

 Meditation isn’t about changing who you are or becoming something better.
 It’s not about emptying your mind or becoming open to evil suggestions.
 Did you know that back as early as Ancient Rome they believed that when you sneezed you had to say Bless You, otherwise you’d let evil spirits in.
 Sounds absurd doesn’t it?
 But it’s true.
 Unfortunately, some religious people still feel the same about meditation.
 And it’s just as absurd.